-The limestone massifs are similar to those seen on the Andaman coast of Thailand and mark are stark change in the geology of Vietnam as you pass from south to north.
+Situated roughly 45km to the northwest of the provincial capital of Dong Hoi, the limestone massifs surrounding Phong Nha are similar to those seen on the Andaman coast of Thailand and central Laos around Vang Vieng and Vieng Xai and mark the stark change in the geology of Vietnam as you pass from south to north.

-If you're one who considers caves to be nothing more than a hole in the ground, you have to see this cave to realise just how mistaken you are.
+If you're one who considers caves to be nothing more than a hole in the ground, you have to see these caves to realise just how mistaken you are.
+There are caves, there are big caves and there are gigantic, world record-breaking caves.
+You'll find some of the Planet Earth's best of the latter category around Phong Nha.
+If you've only got time for one cave in your holidays -- or your life -- make it one of these.

-There are no banking services for westerners.
+A new ATM (the town's only one) is located in the centre on Phong Nha.
 The post office is located across the street from the Saigon-Phongnha hotel near the boat landing at the end of town.
-Internet is available at 3,000 VND per hours.
+Internet is freely available at most guesthouses, although reception can be spotty and frustratingly slow.

 Get orientated with a map of Phong Nha, Vietnam